 Reduction in revenues

-The SEIU (Service Employees International Union) represents more than 50,000 Washingtonians who receive Medicare payments to care for a disabled loved one.
-As often happens in strong union states, the union connived with the state government to automatically deduct union dues from the Medicare payments these caregivers receive.
+The SEIU (Service Employees International Union) represents more than 50,000 Washingtonians who receive Medicaid payments to care for a disabled loved one.
+As often happens in strong union states, the union connived with the state government to automatically deduct union dues from the Medicaid payments these caregivers receive.